-Addictive Video Games Pushed Into Public Schools By Silicon Valley & U.S. Government
+Addictive Video Games Pushed Into Classrooms By Silicon Valley

 By Carole Hornsby Haynes, Ph.D.
 June 8, 2018

 Nearly all teen shooters over the past two decades have played many hours of recreational violent games that reward players for being proficient at killing.
-Yet the public is ignoring that tech companies are pushing addictive educational video games into American classrooms.
+Now tech companies are pushing addictive educational video games into American classrooms.

 The Bill & Melinda Gates Foundation, along with the MacArthur Foundation, has poured millions into GlassLabs, a tech company that does research on video games for the classroom.
 The company's website claims their products will “dramatically improve student learning.”
-Yet research does not bear out this claim.
-In fact, research shows that digital products have produced negative learning effects.
+Yet research shows that digital products produce negative learning effects.

 One of the most popular video games in the nation is Microsoft's Minecraft which is used in thousands of classrooms and has more than 100 million registered users.